Buffalo Bill Center of the West

 6 miles West of Cody | (307) 527-6076 | Visit Official WebsiteView Details

 Located in the Cody Chamber of Commerce building, the Cody Country Art League displays original works of art by local artists.
 You will find unique gift ideas, one-of-a-kind collectibles, paintings, photography, pottery and woodworking.
 As a non-profit organization, supported in part by a grant from the Wyoming Arts Council, they offer ongoing and affordable educational programs for all ages and abilities.
 Summer hours: Mon-Sat, 9am-5pm Winter hours: Mon-Fri 9am-5pm.
 Free admission.

 Cody - In Town | (307) 587-3597 | Visit Official WebsiteView Details

 Cody Dug Up Gun Museum

-Stroll through history while viewing hundreds of relic guns & other weapons from many different time periods and locations including the War of Independence, the Gold Rush Era, the US Civil War, the Old West & Indian Wars, World War I, the Roaring 20s, and World War II.
+Stroll through history while viewing over a thousand relic guns & other weapons from many different time periods and locations including the War of Independence, the Gold Rush Era, the US Civil War, the Old West & Indian Wars, World War I, the Roaring 20s, and World War II.
 Open May through September: daily, 9am-9pm.
 Free admission, donations appreciated.

 Cody - In Town | (307) 587-3344 | Visit Official WebsiteView Details